provenance-io/provwasm-examples/README.md

 # provwasm-examples
-A private repo for example contracts and technical investigation (a playground).
+A repo for example contracts and technical investigation (a playground).